-Gas pain is probably the number one complaint of all j-pouchers.
+Gas pain is probably the number 1 complaint of all J-pouchers.
 The gurgling and churning can be maddening.
-Not only is it so noisy it will sometimes embarrass you in public, but it can also be uncomfortable...and on the rare occasion, painful.
+Not only is it so noisy it will sometimes embarrass you in public, but it can also be uncomfortable... and on the rare occasion, painful.

 I've tried anti-gas medications, but none of those have proved to be very helpful.
 The only way I've managed to relieve the gas discomfort and pain is by passing it.
 This sounds like a no-brainer, I know.

-However, what you need to know is that passing gas with a j-pouch must be done with extreme caution.
-While it’s taken me almost two years to be able to do this successfully (i.e. without making a mess), I’ve only done this while lying down.
+However, what you need to know is that passing gas with a J-pouch must be done with extreme caution.
+While it's taken me almost 2 years to be able to do this successfully (i.e., without making a mess), I've only done this while lying down.

 I tried this when I was fresh out of my takedown surgery and it ended up being a mistake.
 Because of the accidents that can occur, most days I only attempt to pass gas while sitting on a toilet.

 The smell is a bit difficult to get used to.
 It doesn't smell like your average, uh... waste.
 To me, the smell is stronger.
 Something I've found very useful is toilet drops or sprays.
 You put the product in the toilet before you go and it greatly reduces the odor.